 Dave Tontini is back for his fifth year as Director of Swimming and Head Coach at Island Swimming Club.
 Dave coached at Pointe-Claire Swim Club in Montréal for 10 years before making the big move out west.
 He has had success at every level he’s coached, including coaching multiple Junior National champions and a 2017 Canada Games Medalist.
 Dave was an integral part of the Pointe-Claire Swim Club program that won three consecutive Junior National Championships.

 Dave is an NCCP level 3 trained coach and a graduate of McGill University.
 He is known for his high energy and enthusiastic coaching style.
 He prides himself on his ability to keep swimmers motivated and engaged.

-This is Riley's seventh year with ISC, After 2 years as the Westshore Lead Coach he has spent the last 5 years as the Island Black coach and is currently the Wave 2 coach.
+This is Riley's eighth year with ISC, After 2 years as the Westshore Lead Coach he has spent the last 6 years as the Island Black coach and is currently the Regional Coach.
 Since taking over he has coached multiple provincial medalists as well as several club record holders.

 Originally from Saskatoon, Riley started swimming at the age of 6.
 Riley held many club and provincial records as well as a national age group record before he joined the Canadian National Team at the age of 15.
 Riley was part of the 2004 Olympic swim team, was a member of 2002 Commonwealth Games & Pan Pacific Championships & 3 World Championship teams.
 He has held several Sr. National records in sprint Freestyle and Backstroke and has been inducted into the Saskatoon Sports Hall of Fame.